 — David Bowie, 1973

-Best stop of the day was Ilanskaya, where I managed to lay my dirty hands on hot pancakes with cottage cheese on the platform.
+Best stop of the day was Ilanskaya, where I managed to lay my dirty hands on homemade pancakes with cottage cheese on the platform.
 A delicious bargain, bless that old lady!
 Also found some mystery meat with Borsjt soup.
 Not particularly tasty but hey, it could be worse.

 There are 11 time zones in Russia and the Trans-Siberian pass through seven of them, but the train is always on Moscow time.
 Despite this fact I found it quite easy to lose track of time on board the train.

-Lake Baikal at sunrise Sunrise at Lake Baikal.
+Sunrise at Lake Baikal.

-View from the Trans-Siberian Going south towards Mongolia.
+Going south towards Mongolia.

 We arrived at the border station Naushki in the evening.
 First they took our passports, then we had to wait two hours before getting back on the train.
 Two more hours of waiting for the Russian customs to arrive with dogs, carefully searching all the luggage before getting our passports back.
 Since the toilets were locked during the seven hour stop, we had to bribe the provodnitsas to use the facilities.

 Just as soon as we thought we were done with the border struggle, the Mongolian officials came onboard in camo uniforms and went through everything again.
+Patience is a virtue.

 Good morning Mongolia

-Ulaanbaatar, Mongolia Scouting Ulaanbaatar.
+Scouting Ulaanbaatar.

 Ulaanbaatar has the lowest average temperature of any national capital in the world, which became painfully obvious as soon as I got off the train.
 The city is also second most polluted city in the world, but after five days on a train it felt wonderful to breathe some cold air and stretch my legs.
-I changed my Russian rubles into Mongolian tögrögs and went up the Zaisan hill to get a view of the city.

-Road in Mongolia On the road in Mongolia.
+On the road in Mongolia.

 Mongolia is the most sparsely populated independent country in the world and there is less than 1500 km of asphalt roads, but fortunately we found one of them and drove east past ruins of small towns where Soviet soldiers used to live.

 We started the next day with Airag, fermented mare’s milk.
-It is often referred to as nomad whiskey but tasted more like sour-cream.
+It is often referred to as nomad whiskey but tasted more like sour cream.
 After that we were brave enough to jump into the saddles and ride off into the beautiful landscape, where the autumn colors of the trees were gracefully mixed with the gray mountains.

 Through the Gobi desert

-Train arriving in Choir Arriving in Choir.
+Arriving in Choir.

 We arrived in the the ghost town called Choir and had a look at the statue of the first Mongolian cosmonaut, Jügderdemidiin Gürragchaa, standing in the square.
 I must admit that I have seen livelier towns.

-Choir Exciting times in Choir.
+Exciting times in Choir.

 After a few more hours of dust we rolled into Sainshand, probably the most depressing town I’ve ever seen, located in the outskirts of the Gobi desert.
 I surveyed the barren landscape and wondered how anyone could survive there.

-Houses in Sainshand, Mongolia Sainshand, Mongolia.
+Sainshand, Mongolia.
 Bring your own.

 Later in the evening we arrived at the border station Zamyn-Üüd.
 Since Chinese railroads operates on a narrower gauge than Mongolia, the bogeys had to be changed.
-The entire train wagons were lifted into the air with us still aboard!
-This engineering task brought a childish smile to my face.
+The entire train wagons were lifted into the air with us being still onboard, an interesting feat of engineering.
+We finally crossed the border into China past midnight.

 Business in Beijing